 # Security model

-Drand node: a node that is running the drand daemon and participating to the creation of the randomness.
-Each drand node have a longterm public key and a private share (after running the setup/resharing phase).
+Drand node: a node that is running the drand daemon and participating to the creation of the randomness in one or many networks at the same time.
 The drand network is the set of drand nodes connected with each other.
+Each drand network has a longterm public key and a private share (after running the setup/resharing phase).

 Relay node: a node that is connected to a drand daemon and exposing a Internet-facing interface allowing to fetch the public randomness.
 The relay network is the set of relay nodes, partially / potentially connected with each other.